 Fostering wider knowledge about marine biodiversity and its conservation

 The winners of the Natura 2000 Award in the Conservation category in 2020 held a number of events on the 17 and 18 May 2022 to celebrate their award.
 The Finnish Ministry of Environment was the lead partner of the winning application, the innovative “Using underwater inventories for the conservation of marine areas in Finland (VELMU)” project.
 The Ministry marked the occasion with a series of events to further disseminate knowledge about the project and marine biodiversity conservation.

 The events began with several meetings focusing on the sustainable management of marine and Natura 2000 areas.
-This was followed by a field trip to Liminka Bay National Park and Natura 2000 site, one of Europe’s most important wetlands, where the project partners were joined by around 35 students from a school focusing on teaching sustainability concepts.
+This was followed by a field trip to the local “Liminganlahti” Natura 2000 site in Liminka Bay National Park, one of Europe’s most important wetlands, where the project partners were joined by around 35 students from a school focusing on teaching sustainability concepts.

 Following a presentation given by the students, the group took part in a range of activities including birdwatching, and learning about the VELMU programme and its sampling methods.
 The participants continued to visit a restoration site at the Temmesjoki Estuary and finished the day with a dinner.
 The event concluded on the following day with a new round of presentations focusing on threatened species and restoration measures in Natura 2000 sites.

 Moving forward together for wildlife-friendly transport solutions for the Carpathians